cbess/inventory-checkin/README.md

 inventory-checkin
 =================

-Inventory check-in/out manager, for an tablet kiosk
+Inventory check-in/out manager, for a tablet kiosk.